Alpaca fiber: Dyeing

 Once the fiber is clean, it is possible to begin the process of dyeing.
-Alpaca dyes beautifully with synthetic or natural dyes.
+Alpaca fiber can be dyed with both synthetic and natural dyes.

-To dye 1 kg of alpaca wool with cochinilla (natural RED dye),

-Boil 5 liters of water in an aluminum can with 100 g of cochinilla for an hour.

-Sift and put the fiber in the water.

-Boil again for an hour and add 50 lemons cut in halves.

-Then take out the wool and hang for drying.

-Note: For dyeing with another natural dye (native plants), add 2 kg of the products to the water and boil.

 Uses

 Alpaca fiber is used for many purposes, including making clothing such as bedding, hats, mitts, socks, scarves, gloves, and jumpers.
 Rugs and toys can also be made from alpaca fiber.
 Sweaters are most common.